IBM/zopeneditor-sample/README.md

 These branches include the following additional content that is not in the `main` or `tutorial-complete` branch:

+- IBM ZCodeScan samples that show the usage of application specific rule selection, using all built-in rules, as well as custom rule creation.
 - IBM Debug for z/OS configuration settings, VS Code launches, and JCL.
 - User Build configuration files to be used with IBM Dependency Based Build.
 - Groovy-based set-up scripts that build and deploy the COBOL sample application to a fresh Wazi as a Service or any other z/OS system.
+- Examples for using Z Open Editor preprocessor feature showing how to use a local preprocessor as well as remote preprocessor executed as REXX on z/OS.
 - Ansible set-up scripts that build and deploy the COBOL sample application to a fresh Wazi as a Service or any other z/OS system.
 - A GitLab CI sample to build and run the application as part of a GitLab pipeline.